chrisbra/csv.vim/README.md

 `<Space>` | Dynamically fold all lines away, that match the value in the current column.
 See [Dynamic filters](#dynamic-filters)
 `<BS>` | Remove last item from the dynamic filter.
 See [Dynamic filters](#dynamic-filters)

+The upwards and downwards motions try to keep the cursor in the relative position within the cell when changing lines.
+That is not a guaranteed to work and will fail if the upper/lower cell is of a different width than the starting cell.

 Note how the mapping of 'H' differs from 'E'

 H step fields backwards but also stops at where the content of the columns